arnoldjulian/Replacing-neural-networks-by-optimal-analytical-predictors-for-the-detection-of-phase-transitions/README.md

 * and the many-body localization phase transition in the Bose-Hubbard chain (of length 6 and 8), see [the folder](./examples/mbl_bose_hubbard/).

 The data used to construct the corresponding probability distributions can be found in the data folder.
-Other physical systems can be analyzed in the same fashion by encoding the corresponding probability distributions.
+Other physical systems can be analyzed in the same fashion by replacing the current probability distributions/data.

 ### How to run / prerequisites: